‘He’s our kicker’: Pete Carroll shows support for struggling Seahawks kicker Jason Myers

 Tampa Bay’s Vita Vea, the former University of Washington standout defensive tackle, played his first NFL game in Seattle on Sunday.
 He had three tackles, one hit on Russell Wilson and a lot of praise from Seahawks center Joey Hunt afterward.

 “Oh man, he’s a great player,” Hunt said.
 “He’s a strong player.
 He’s a smart football player.
 I’ve got a lot of respect for that guy.
-You’ve got to bring your lunchpail every play.
+You’ve got to bring your lunch pail every play.
 He plays hard.
 Most nose tackles don’t play super hard, but he’s an exception.
 He plays super hard the whole time.”

 Hunt made his first start of the season after the Seahawks lost Justin Britt to a season-ending knee injury last week.
 The Seahawks had 492 yards of offense, their second-highest total of the season, including 145 yards rushing — the most Tampa Bay has allowed all season.